Editor in Chief

 This translates into advising companies of all sizes and working on a broad variety of projects across the entire tech spectrum, but her particular interests at the moment focus on Virtual Reality technology and the impact this will have in society.

 Alice is a freelance journalist writing for publications such as Playboy, Newsweek, The Next Web, Times Higher Education and more.
-In addition to undertaking consultancy projects, speaking engagements and delivering media coaching, she is currently writing a book about how VR will change relationships in the new digital age and seeking a publisher for a volume on Education Technology which will help parents, educators and students navigate through the fundamental reshaping of the classroom which is taking place as a result of EdTech adoption.
-Some of the initial research output for these projects can be found on the blog.
+In addition to undertaking consultancy projects, speaking engagements and delivering media coaching, and is currently writing a book about how VR will change relationships in the digital age.

 With 4 nationalities (US, Brazil, UK and Italy) and a strong track record working across international markets, Alice has the multicultural perspective and flexible language skills to scale up ideas globally.

-A self-confessed geek, Alice is very active on social media and always welcomes new connections, particularly on LinkedIn and Twitter, where she curates technology news alongside more self-indulgent pursuits such as LEGO addiction, Star Wars and adorable ginger dogs named after Sherlock Holmes characters.
+A self-confessed geek, Alice is (perhaps too) active on social media and always welcomes new connections, particularly on LinkedIn and Twitter, where she curates technology news alongside more self-indulgent pursuits such as LEGO addiction, Star Wars and adorable ginger dogs named after Sherlock Holmes characters.

 Reviews & Deputy Editor

 Tom is Reviews & Dept. Editor at Tech Trends and as such he is constantly on the lookout for the weirdest and most wonderful gadgets out there.
 He also covers developments in VR and Immersive Media Production and has a special interest in crowdfunding.
-In addition to his film and television work with creative agency R3Digital, Tom is a Virtual Reality enthusiast and part of the Tech Trends VR Consultancy team.
+In addition to his film and television work Tom is a Virtual Reality enthusiast.

 Tom holds international press accreditation and his photography, has been published by NewsWeek, Quartz, Fast Company, Ars Technica, Playboy and Upload, he specializes in the tech sector but accepts commissions from publishers & business clients large and small.